chef/chef-web-docs/content/chef_overview.md

 </tr>
 <tr>
 <td><p><img src="/images/icon_cookbook_tests.svg" class="align-center" width="130" alt="" /></p></td>
-<td>Testing cookbooks improves the quality of those cookbooks by ensuring they are doing what they are supposed to do and that they are authored in a consistent manner.
+<td>Testing cookbooks improves the quality of those cookbooks by ensuring they're doing what they're supposed to do and that they're authored in a consistent manner.
 Unit and integration testing validates the recipes in cookbooks.
 Syntax testing---often called linting---validates the quality of the code itself.
 The following tools are popular tools used for testing Chef recipes: Test Kitchen, ChefSpec, and Cookstyle.</td>
 </tr>
 </tbody>
 </table>